lucasrmanhaes/lucasrmanhaes/README.md

 <h1 align="center">👋 Hello!
 Welcome to my Github profile.
-<h2 align="center"> My name is Lucas and my nickname is "lucasmanhaes"!
+<p align="center"> My name is Lucas and my nickname is "lucasmanhaes"!

 <p align="center">🔭 Currently studying Systems Analysis and Development, and my focus is to act as Back-End dev